 Not all traffic is created equal, so it’s always worth digging into a site’s Google Analytics to find out exactly where visitors are coming from.

 It’d be all too easy to assume that every unique visitor was brought in via the SERPs, but they could just as easily be arriving via social media posts.

-Again, don’t rely on screenshots for this kind of information – ask your broker or the seller for access to live data, especially if you’re spending in the $15,000+ region.
+Again, don’t rely on screenshots for this kind of information – ask your broker or the seller for access to Google analytics live data, especially if you’re spending in the $15,000+ region.

-When buying a site, you have two choices available to you in terms of revenue evaluation:
+When buying a site, you have two choices available to you in terms of revenue evaluation criteria: